Mangrove crab

 Mangrove crabs are crabs that live in and around mangroves.
 They belong to many different species and families and have been shown to be ecologically significant by burying and consuming leaf litter.
+By shredding and burrowing the leaf litter, mangrove crabs are able to prevent tidal export, which in turn helps retain the nutrients present in their habitats.This makes the nutrients around mangrove trees more available to other organisms, and thus they have an important role in maintaining ecological relationships and processes within their environments.
 Mangrove crabs have a variety of phylogenies because mangrove crab is an umbrella term that encompasses many species of crabs.
 Two of the most common families are sesarmid and fiddler crabs.
 They are omnivorous and are predated on by a variety of mammals and fish.
 They are distributed widely throughout the globe on coasts where mangroves are located.
 Mangrove crabs have wide variety of ecological and biogeochemical impacts due to the biofilms that live in symbiosis with them as well as their burrowing habits.
 Like many other crustaceans, they are also a human food source and have been impacted by humans as well as climate change.

 Species and distribution

 Current estimates place the number of mangrove crab species at 481 in 6 different families, with new species being discovered frequently.
 Mangrove crabs primarily live in the Indo-West Pacific region in mudflats along tropical coasts.
 The largest habitats for mangrove crabs are in Southeast Asia, South America, and Northern Australia.
+The distribution of mangrove crabs throughout these regions is often marked by horizontal and vertical zonation patterns, due to their impacts on factors of the mangrove habitats such as oxygen depth into the soil and organic matter decomposition.
+Their role as propagule predators, or consumers of reproductive units of plants, is also critical in the maintenance of the environments in which they reside in through the broad impacts they have onto the vegetation structure and regeneration.
 As their name suggests, they are primarily found among mangrove tree forests and form symbiotic relationships with the trees, restricting their habitat to where the trees can grow.

 Phylogeny

 A variety of different species are what makeup the umbrella term of mangrove crabs.
 The two main crabs that typically dominate mangrove ecosystems are the sesarmid (Grapsidae) and fiddler crabs (Ocypodidae).
 The main difference between the two crab groups is their foraging habits.
+The two typical microfauna also have different perturbation effects on the environment's soil and organic matter due to differences in burrow morphology and interactions with the microbial organisms around them.
 Litter ingested by sesarmid crabs forms fragmented organic material that helps stimulate microbial respiration, in contrast fiddler crabs remove reactive organic carbon.
 Mangrove crabs are a part of the Animalia kingdom and are put into the Arthropoda phylum, Malacostraca class, and Decapoda order.
 Mangrove crabs can be classified into six different families: Camptandriidae, Dotillidae, Macrophthalmidae, Ocypodidae, Sesarmidae, and Oziidae.